History of emergency number

 2020s

-2021 In June, Kela and the Emergency Response Centre Agency launch a pilot project to allow people to make emergency calls in Finnish sign language using the 112 Suomi mobile app.
+2021 In April, the Emergency Response Centre Agency celebrated its 20th anniversary.
+The Emergency Response Centre Agency and Kela launch a pilot project to allow people to make emergency calls in Finnish sign language using the 112 Suomi mobile app.